DataDog/apigentools/CONTRIBUTING.md

 ## Suggesting an enhancements - Pull Requests

-Have you fixed an issues?
+Have you fixed an issue?
 Many thanks!

 Read the [development guide][/DEVELOPMENT.md] for more information on how to get started.